bd5105625/ricebook-backend/README.md

   - Write jobs - in these section only build and deploy
      - Build

          runs-on: what os to run these command

           steps:
-           - Login to docker hub
-               set your username and password in repo/settings/secret
+          - Login to docker hub, set your username and password in repo/settings/secret
           - Build docker image
           - Publish image to docker hub (default public images on docker hub)

      - Deploy